couchbaselabs/GrocerySync-Android/README.md

     - If you are using the standard android emulator: `http://10.0.2.2:4984/grocery-sync`
     - If you are running on a device: `http://<ip of sync gw>:4984/grocery-sync`

+**Run Grocery Sync**

+After the above steps, if you run GrocerySync your data will sync with your local Sync Gateway.
+To verify the data was pushed, you can use the [Sync Gateway REST API](http://developer.couchbase.com/mobile/develop/references/sync-gateway/rest-api/index.html).

 ## Change the dependency from Maven -> Direct code dependency (optional)

 By default, this project depends on the Couchbase Lite maven artifacts.
 However, it can also depend on the CBLite code directly, which is useful if you need to modify the Couchbase Lite code.
 (Note: if you are using maven artifacts, since we ship the source code artifacts, you should already be able to browse the code and debug)